We may earn affiliate commissions for the recommended products. Learn more.

 To make VPN tunneling work, first, you have to get a VPN service.
 Once you connect to the desired server, a VPN tunnel will be established.
 Without it, your ISP sees everything you do online, but this is impossible after you connect to a VPN server.
 That's because of the encryption and hidden IP address.

-VPN tunnel security - can it be hacked?
+VPN tunnel security: can it be hacked?

 So, how can a VPN tunnel be hacked?
 Well, as breaking the encryption itself is virtually impossible (unless there’s a known vulnerability), the most common way is stealing the encryption key.
-This can be done in a lot of different ways, however, using a reputable VPN greatly minimizes the risk.
+This can be done in a lot of different ways; however, using a reputable VPN greatly minimizes the risk.

 For example, VPNs like NordVPN use a 4096-bit DH (Diffie-Hellman) key cipher, which makes the key exchange in a VPN connection extremely secure.

-How to test a VPN tunnel?
+How to test a VPN tunnel

-2. Type in “ping 8.8.8.8” (8.8.8.8 is the public DNS of Google)
+3. Type in ping 8.8.8.8 (8.8.8.8 is the public DNS of Google)

-4. Wait for the results
+4. Press Enter and wait for the results

 The ping received with a VPN in use will be significantly higher than the one you get when disconnected from a VPN.